guybushnell/python/Graphics/README.md

 - at the end of each line drawn, the function calls itself using the end-point as the centre of a new, smaller starburst
 - we have to keep track of the call-depth to avoid going infinitely recursive. i.e. once the depth has reach 3, it doesn't bother calling itself any further.

-## Excersises
+## Exercises
 - Modify **starburst1** so that it draws the fan from 0+N..360+N where N is a value that gradually increases.
 Hint: only call pygame.display.update() after drawing the entire fan and add a delay after each update.
-- Modify **startburst2** to start at depth 1 and gradualy increase the depth and radius.
+- Modify **startburst2** to start at depth 1 and gradually increase the depth and radius.
 Try also changing the number of lines in each fan by altering the increment in: `for angle in range(0, 360, 30):`
 - Modify **starburst2** to draw something that looks like a tree with branches, rather than a fan.
 Change the line thickness so that it starts thick and gets thinner for each branch.
 Also change the colour of the final branches to green, to look like leaves.

 # Hop-Scotch